Product Configuration

 Other IVR service settings

 When you edit an existing IVR service, you can define an additional behavior, which is triggered when the maximum number of concurrent calls is exceeded (“overflow”).
-To understand how Auto Attendant license relates to Advanced Queuing licensed channels, please read the “License Activation” page in this guide.
+To understand how Auto Attendant license relates to Advanced Queuing licensed channels, please read the product description.

 Data Retention

 From IVR "Settings" tab, it is possible to specify maximum lifetime (in days) of historical data.
-That is, older data will be periodically deleted.
+Older data is automatically deleted.
 Set it to zero (0) to disable automatic deletion.
-Please, notice that this setting may impact on the database size.
+Please, notice that this setting might impact on the database size.

 Starting the service